 Investment decisions, such as those shown in Table 1.1, are also called capital budgeting or capital expenditure (CAPEX) decisions.
-Some of the investments in the table, such as Walmart's new stores or Virgin Atlantic's new planes, involve tangible assets-assets that you can touch and kick.
+Some of the investments in the table, such as ExxonMobil's oil platforms or Lenovo's new factory, involve tangible assets-assets that you can touch and kick.
 Others involve intangible assets, such as research and development (R&D), advertising, and the design of computer software.
 For example, major pharmaceutical manufacturers invest billions every year on R&D for new drugs.

-Most of the investments in Table 1.1 have long-term consequences.
-For example, the planes acquired by Virgin Atlantic may still be flying 20 or 30 years from now.
+Sometimes investments can have very-long-term consequences.
+For example, many U.S. nuclear power plants, which were initially licensed by the Nuclear Regulatory Commission to operate for 40 years, are now being relicensed for 20 more years, and may be able to operate efficiently for 80 years overall.
 Other investments may pay off in only a few months.
 For example, with the approach of the Christmas holidays, Walmart spends nearly \$50 billion to stock up its warehouses and retail stores.
 As the goods are sold over the following months, the company recovers its investment in these inventories.

 The world of business can be intensely competitive, and corporations prosper only if they can keep launching new products or services.
 In some cases, the costs and risks of doing so are amazingly large.
-For example, the cost of developing the Gorgon natural gas field in Australia has been estimated at \$54 billion.
+For example, the cost of developing the Gorgon natural gas field in Australia has been estimated at over \$40 billion.
 It's not surprising that this cost is being shared among several major energy companies.
 But do not think of companies as making billion-dollar investments on a daily basis.
 Most investment decisions are smaller, such as the purchase of a truck, machine tool, or computer system.
 Corporations make thousands of such investments each year.
 The cumulative amount of these small expenditures can be just as large as the occasional jumbo investments, such as those shown in Table 1.1.